A broad, long beach at the mouth of the River Nevern.

 Slipway.
-Lifeguards patrol between end of June and beginning of September.
+Lifeguards patrol between the end of June and the beginning of September.

 On shore facilities

 Café and toilets.
-Newport provides all the amenities of a large village including galleries, bike hire, golf club and a National Park Visitor Centre.
-A good choice of hotels, B&Bs, guesthouses, caravan and camping sites can found in the area.
-The golf course backing onto the beach was extended to 18 holes in 2008 and a fabulous restaurant and hotel built.
+Newport provides all the amenities of a large village including galleries, a golf club and a National Park Visitor Centre.
+A good choice of hotels, B&Bs, guesthouses, caravan and camping sites can be found in the area.
+The golf course backing onto the beach was extended to 18 holes in 2008 and includes a fabulous restaurant and accommodation.

 - Car Park